kghose/technic-models/helicopter-controls/Readme.md

 manual, and whose controls use bellcranks to transform lateral stick motions to longitudinal control rod motions to the mixing crank.

-Fortunately, I went back and tried again, and replaced the axles with a lift arm.
-The link arm is rigid enough to transmit the lateral motion properly.
+Fortunately, I went back and tried again, and replaced the axles with lift arms.
+These are rigid enough to transmit the lateral motion, but there is still a certain amount of play in the Y-bar, which I suspect is present in the real controls too.

 As an aside, I was stumped as to how the cyclic rigging allowed lateral motion, [until a nice person on aviation stack exchange helped me